-Between Brexit, efforts to ‘Make America great again’ and ongoing appeals for patriotic consumption to boost economies, the intersection between national identity, marketing campaigns, and consumer choices has been brought to the fore.
+Between Brexit, efforts to ‘Make America great again’, and ongoing appeals for patriotic consumption to boost economies, the intersection between national identity, marketing campaigns, and consumer choices has been brought to the fore.
 This book maps out this terrain and provides a framework for how research on ‘Made in’ campaigns and programmes in individual countries can be placed into a broader historical context.
 The book argues that the history of ‘Made in’ can be used to shed light on society at large: the actors that have promoted it, the institutions that have regulated it, and the cultural environments that have attributed it meaning.
-At times ‘Made in’ has been a basic, descriptive trademark while, in other periods, it has been a key component of carefully developed commercial brands, and in yet other instances it has been used in attempts to forge and redefine national identities.
-The book opens with an introduction to the three key factors which have featured prominently in ‘Made in’ campaigns - commercial logic, national economic policy, and it’s use as an instrument in political discourse – and an overview of the evolution of ‘Made in’ from a marketing perspective.
-This is followed by country-specific discussions of ‘Made in’ through case studies including countries in Western Europe, US, Japan and the antipodes.
+At times ‘Made in’ has been a basic, descriptive trade mark, while, in other periods, it has been a key component of carefully developed commercial brands, and in yet other instances it has been used in attempts to forge and redefine national identities.
+The book opens with an introduction to the three key factors which have featured prominently in ‘Made in’ campaigns – commercial logic, national economic policy, and its use as an instrument in political discourse, and it provides an overview of the evolution of ‘Made in’ from a marketing perspective.
+This is followed by country-specific discussions of ‘Made in’ with case studies including countries in Western Europe, the US, Japan, and the antipodes.

 Nikolas Glover and David M. Higgins

 2. Marketing perspectives on country of origin